 An /EXPORT specification in a LINK command

-All three methods can be used in the same program.
-When LINK builds a program that contains exports, it also creates an import library, unless an .exp file is used in the build.
+All four methods can be used in the same program.
+When LINK builds a program that contains exports, it also creates an import library, unless an .EXP file is used in the build.

-Note that when you export a variable from a DLL with a .def file, you do not need to specify __declspec(dllexport) on the variable.
+When you export a variable from a DLL by using a .DEF file, you do not have to specify __declspec(dllexport) on the variable.
 However, in any file that uses the DLL, you must still use __declspec(dllimport) on the declaration of data.